 Where I’ve left blank spaces, what outcomes do the questions suggest?
 In the last row, what questions might have prompted these outcomes?

 What question might you ask for the remaining steps?
+(The full table with my suggestions will be in an appendix in the book)

 Whereas the HAZOP approach insists that every combination of guideword/ question/ component is considered, SWIFT necessarily introduces some bias, as the time-saving comes by asking only “reasonable” questions for each task step (or for each inventory item in a location or equipment risk assessment).
 Determining what is reasonable is a skill that needs to be developed, but with a curious enough mind you can produce a set of “what if” questions that go beyond the hazardous outcomes you might have thought of at the start.